 On August 10, 1977, David Berkowitz, known popularly as “Son of Sam,” a serial killer in New York, was arrested for murders in the New York area over the past year.
 It so happens that Berkowitz was a Postal worker, an occupation that has become synonymous in the United States with frustration and exploding rage.
 Here we list 5 Times People “Went Postal!” with those “people” being postal employees.
-Who would you add to the list?
 (There have been at least 23 Postal and parcel service related shootings since 1975 in the US, not including Berkowitz.)

 1. David Berkowitz, 1977.

 This serial killer was caught through good police work analyzing parking tickets in the areas around crime scenes.
 The “Sam” in his nickname referred to his neighbor’s dog, which may be a clue as to his nuttiness.
 Berkowitz managed to kill 6 people and wound another 8 with his Charter Arms .44 Special Bulldog revolver, hence his other nickname, “The .44 Caliber Killer.”
 Born Richard David Falco, Berkowitz was illegitimate and apparently was tormented by that fact.
 His job as a letter sorter for the US Postal Service does not seem to have played a role in his murderous rampage, but who knows?
 The image above shows one of his unnerving letters to the police.